Notes on John 10

 will listen to His voice (v.16) and follow Him (v.27).
 This is stated not as a

-description of what has happened, but as a response certain in advance.
-It is
+description of what has happened, but as a certain response before it happens.

-said of persons before they were even exposed to the gospel.
-So, not only have
+It is said of persons before they were even exposed to the gospel.
+So, not only

-the sheep been given to the Son by the Father, they will surely come, all of
+have the sheep been given to the Son by the Father, they will surely come, all

 His sheep.
 The sheep will not follow a false teacher, but they will believe in